KC-7/ai-art-site/README.md

 | [Markdown Table of Contents Generator](http://ecotrust-canada.github.io/markdown-toc/)                                  | Table of contents generated with markdown-toc                                                                     |
 | [Wix Logo Maker](https://www.wix.com/logo/maker)                                                                        | The Logo was made using Wix's Free Logo Maker                                                                     |

-## Credits 👏 🙌
+## Special Thanks

 I would like to give credit to the all of the content creators and developers of the above documentation and listed resources.
-In addition to this, I would like to give a lot of credit to the following resources:
+In addition to this, I would like to give a lot of credit to the following resources:  👏 🙌

 - **Code Institute** - I've been learning how to code through the Code Institute, I found the information learned so far has given me the ability to create most of this project, I found the walk-through Django Blog Project very helpful and it was used as the base for this project and expanded on from there.
 The Django "cheat sheet for deployment" was also really useful for the deployment stages, most of which has been reiterated in the Deployment section above.